icgrp/ese532_handouts/ese532_handouts/hw1/c_refresher.md

     from the integer sums?
 (2-3 lines each) Why does the computer produce the specific values that it does for each of the `char` and `unsigned char` sums?
 (1-3 lines each)

+TODO: 9 here should probably go into gdb section.

 9. Below is a simple example of a linked list and a test program.
 Your job is to complete `insert_in_order` function.
 This function